 For applying for the grant, and the collection and distribution of the assets of the estate, we anticipate spending between 10 and 300 hours of work.

-Work carried out by a Senior lawyer within this firm will be charged at an hourly rate of £350.00 + VAT per hour plus Disbursement and paralegal work will range from between £130.00 – £160.00 + VAT per hour plus Disbursements.
+Work carried out by a Senior lawyer within this firm will be charged at an hourly rate of £375.00 plus VAT (£75) per hour (£450) plus Disbursements and paralegal work will be charged at an hourly rate of £150 plus VAT (£30) per hour (£180) plus Disbursements.

 The exact cost will depend on the individual circumstances of the matter.
 For example, if there is one beneficiary and no property, costs will be at the lower end of the range.
 If there are multiple beneficiaries, a property, multiple bank accounts, investment portfolios, foreign assets, business assets, agricultural assets and a full Inheritance Tax return to submit to HMRC, then costs will be at the higher end.